A-ryan-Kalra/huddle-hub/README.md

 - 🔐 `User Management`
   - Now Members can invite new users via **authorized link**.
-  - ` Communicate with members on real-time video 🎦 or audio chat 🎚️🔈.`
+  - `Communicate with members on real-time video🎦 or audio chat🎚️🔈.`
   - leave channel or workspace anytime for now.
   - Create, edit, or delete their own channels (**public** or **private**) by simply righ-clicking on their channel name.